scrabbletank/farhome-rules/monstroustreasure.md

 ***Dive Bomb.*** *Maneuver, Melee Attack:* 5 AP, 2/2/2/0/0 - Deals 1 wound and 1 wound die in damage.
 The Spine devil must be flying before attacking.
 If the Spine devil drops 2 or more tiles before making the attack add a wound die to the damage.

-***Rain of Spines.*** *Maneuver, Special Attack:* 5 AP, 1/2/3/0/0 - Fires razor sharp quills in a 90 degree arc 3 tiles long in front of it.
+***Rain of Spines.*** *Maneuver, Special Attack:* 5 AP, 1/2/3/0/0 - Fires razor sharp quills in an arc 3 tiles long and 3 tiles wide.
 All creatures in range make a Defense roll, taking 3 wound die on fail.
 ___

 #### Seraptis Demon